pplaxine/Project6/READ.md

 ## Getting Started

+  #### DataBase
+    1. Start PGAdmin4 and select the corresponding database.
+    2. Via the query tool browse the following database creation script : 03_ESCALADE_BDD_SETUP-V2.sql .
+    3. Execute the script.

 1. Start your tomcat serveur.
 2. To access Tomcat Manager App, go to http://localhost:8080/ and select Manager App.
 3. In section WAR file to deploy, browse the escalade-webapp.war you have downloaded, and select deploy.